 North Carolina Law Bars Transgender People

-Thus when I refer to gender differences, I conceptualize a sub-set of all human differences.
-I envision these gender differences along a spectrum of characteristics that people have typically limited to simple notions of male and female.
-But, where do we draw the lines?
+Thus when I refer to gender differences, I envision a sub-set of all human differences.
+These gender differences exist along a spectrum of characteristics, instead of in the simplified male and female categories.
+But, where do we draw the lines to say, “this person has characteristics that define a fully feminine or fully masculine human”?

 In truth, we are all naturally curious about other humans and how they look and behave.
 We have observed and/or heard about all kinds of people in our lifetimes, from those who seem to look like us and adapt well to day-to-day activities and conflicts, to those who are different and whose behavior is dangerous, problematic, or puzzling.